ianyh/Amethyst/docs/custom-layouts.md

 #### `commands`

 An object defining the commands the layout responds to.
-Currently, there are four available commands keyed as `command1`, `command2`, and so on.
+There are four available custom commands keyed as `command1`, `command2`, `command3`, and `command4`, in addition to paned layout commands keyed as `expandMain`, `shrinkMain`, `increaseMain`, and `decreaseMain`.
 Commands are objects with a `description` string to describe what the command does and an `updateState` function.

 The `updateState` function takes two arguments—`state` and `focusedWindowID`—and must return a new state object.